scicloj/metamorph.ml/README.md

 ## Main idea

-This library is based on the idea, that in machine learning model evaluations, we often do not want to tune only the model and its hyper-parameters, but the whole data transformation pipeline.
+This library is based on the idea to unify model hyperparameter tuning and data preprosessing in a single approach.

 It unifies the often separated concerns of tuning of data pre-processing and tuning of model hyper-parameters.